mozilla/nunjucks/docs/api.md

 configuration parameters as **opts**.
 If **loaders** is null, it defaults to loading from the current directory or URL.
 You can pass a single loader or an array of loaders.
-If you pass an array of loaders, nunjucks will walk through them in order until one of them finds a template.
+If you pass an array of loaders, govjucks will walk through them in order until one of them finds a template.
 See [`Loader`](#loader) for more info about loaders.

 The available flags in **opts** is **autoescape**,